 Saturn’s rings should be visible in even the smallest telescope at a magnification of 25 times.
 A good 3-inch scope at 50x magnification will show the rings as distinctly separate from the ball of the planet.

-So, the good news: An inexpensive telescope, one at least with 25x magnification should be enough to see the rings.
-Increasing magnification will show more detail within the rings and with 50x magnification, you should see more separation between the rings and the rings and the planet itself.
-But, the better the telescope, the better the view!
+So, the good news: An inexpensive telescope, one with 25x magnification should be enough to see Saturn with its rings, as bulges at least.
+With 50x magnification, you should see the rings separately from the planet itself.

 But, at the end of the day, the quality of the optics, the dust in the atmosphere, optical coatings, and filters you use will make the difference.

-The original story’s influence is also present in Saturn’s moons, of which there are 82 at the time of writing (per NASA).
+The influence of Roman mythology is seen in the naming of Saturn’s moons, of which there are 82 at the time of writing (per NASA).
 The largest of Saturn’s moons is named, appropriately enough, Titan.

 If you know your Greek mythology, chances are you know Cronos (or “Saturn,” as the Romans renamed him) as one of the earlier figures.
 He is a Titan, a father to many of the Olympians, including Hera, Hades, and Poseidon.